pluralsight/guides/in-review/python/be-careful-what-you-import/article.md

 > taste.

 So, using the `PyQt4.Qt` module is actually redundant and only for convenience.
-As a result, we actually import a lot of large modules that aren't typically needed such as [QtDesigner](http://pyqt.sourceforge.net/Docs/PyQt4/qtdesigner.html), [QtWebKit](http://pyqt.sourceforge.net/Docs/PyQt4/qtwebkit.html), and [QtHelp](http://pyqt.sourceforge.net/Docs/PyQt4/qtnetwork.html).
+As a result, we actually import a lot of bulky and extraneous modules, such as [QtDesigner](http://pyqt.sourceforge.net/Docs/PyQt4/qtdesigner.html), [QtWebKit](http://pyqt.sourceforge.net/Docs/PyQt4/qtwebkit.html), and [QtHelp](http://pyqt.sourceforge.net/Docs/PyQt4/qtnetwork.html).

-For example, assume your application is only using the `PyQt4.QtGui` module and then you mistakenly decide you need something from `PyQt4.Qt`.
-This single import could essentially double your memory usage [1]:
+For example, assume that your application is only using the `PyQt4.QtGui` module, and you mistakenly decide that you need something from `PyQt4.Qt`.
+This single import could essentially **double your memory usage** [1]:

     Line # Mem usage Increment Line Contents
     ================================================